Decatur, Alabama: Parks and recreation

 Delano Park - Founded in 1887, the 28 acre Delano Park (pronounced DELL-uh-no) is Morgan County's oldest city park in continuous operation and an oasis in the heart of historic Decatur.
 At 125 years old, the park is recognized as a designed historic landscape and is listed on the National Historic Register.

 Government

-The current mayor of Decatur is Tab Bowling, who was elected in 2016 The city has a five-member/district City Council.
-The current members are:
+The current mayor of Decatur is Kent Lawrence, who was elected in 2025.
+The city has a five-member/district City Council.